robertgzr/LuaSnip/DOC.md

 ```
 (this is not exactly the same snippet of course, but as close as possible)
 (the restart-rule only applies when defining snippets in lua, the above
-textmate-snippet will expand correctly).
+textmate-snippet will expand correctly when parsed).

 It's possible to have initial text inside an InsertNode, which is comfortable
 for potentially keeping some default-value:
 ```lua
 	s("trigger", i(1, "This text is SELECTed after expanding the snippet."))
 ```
-This initial text is defined the same way as textNodes, e.g. can be multiline.
+This initial text is defined the same way as textNodes, e.g. must be a table for
+multiline-text.

 `i(0)`s can have initial text, but do note that when the SELECTed text is
 replaced, its' replacement won't end up in the `i(0)`, but behind it (for